The other day, I saw the following comment under an article about vegan nutrition:

 But imagine the horror when instead of eating sweets, I would eat something that contains fewer chemicals and actually makes me healthier!
 Terrible.
 Apparently, eating small pieces of processed food is only natural as long as it isn’t too healthy.

 I never understood this sentiment.
 The ultimate goal is being healthy, after all.
 A vegan diet with proper supplementation can be healthier than the diet of those omnivores who mock vegans for having to take supplements, and even many people who eat meat would benefit from proper supplementation.
-Nutritional supplements are just a part of diet which can make it richer and healthier.

 The problem is when someone thinks “all right, I don’t have to eat fruits and vegetables, because I take a multivitamin”.
 That’s not how nutrition works.
-Nutrition is not only about separate nutrients, but also about their form, interactions, absorption, and timing.
+Nutrition is not only about separate nutrients but also about their form, possible interactions, absorption, and timing.
 Some nutrients work great even in isolation in the form of supplements, e.g. vitamins B12 and D, but others do not.
 If your diet is healthy to start with and you take supplements which are known to be beneficial in addition to it, then it is a great diet; the supplements make it better, not worse.